 Together with page load speed, design is one of the first things visitors notice.
 Don’t underestimate the impact your HVAC website design could have — positive or negative.

-If your design is outdated and drab, it won’t inspire confidence in your business.
-But, if it’s modern, well cared for and lively, you’ll receive better response
+If your design is outdated, it won’t inspire confidence in your business.
+But, if it’s modern, well cared for and lively, you’ll receive a better response.

 10) Mobile-Friendly Design